 Meeting industry-specific needs

 Accounting software has a limited ability to meet industry-specific needs as compared to an ERP system.
 Many ERP vendors such as SAP have built industry-specific solutions that are tailored to the market needs of specific industries.
-For example, the needs of a retail store will differ dramatically to that of an organisation operating in manufacturing.
-Accounting solutions rarely adapt by industry, you pay for licenses and you access the software usually via the cloud, but the customisation is limited.
-An ERP system can be deployed and customised to your industry needs.
+For example, the needs of a retail store will differ dramatically to that of an organization operating in manufacturing.
+Accounting solutions rarely adapt by industry, you pay for licenses and you access the software usually via the cloud, but the customization is limited.
+An ERP system can be deployed and customized to your industry needs.

 Why is an ERP better than accounting software?

-An ERP will enable far greater integration of business operations into a single system, including aspects such as inventory and warehouse management, customer relationship management, supply chain etc, all aspects not currently possible through a standalone accounting solution.
+An ERP will enable far greater integration of business operations into a single system, including aspects such as inventory and warehouse management, customer relationship management, supply chain, etc. All these aspects are currently not possible through a standalone accounting solution.

 If you’d like to learn more about how an ERP system could potentially benefit your company, please feel free to get in touch for a no-obligation discussion.

-Alternatively, you may read our explanatory article on Autocount Accounting Software vs. SAP Business One ERP Solution that further illuminates the differences between ERP and accounting software, and compares the 2 popular solutions available in the market.
+Alternatively, you may read our explanatory article on Autocount Accounting Software vs. SAP Business One ERP Solution.
+That article further illuminates the differences between ERP and accounting software.
+Besides that, it compares the 2 popular solutions available in the market.